day8/re-frame-10x/README.md

 **Note** [the latest version 0.1.14](https://github.com/Day8/re-frame-trace/releases/tag/0.1.14) ALSO requires the latest version of re-frame itself - `v0.10.3-alpha2`.

-### What It Can Do
+### Helpful How?

-Here's how it might be helpful to you:
+Four ways:

   1. Help you to learn `re-frame`.
-If you are new to `re-frame`, it will assist you to understand the data flows involved (the dominoes).
+If you are new to `re-frame`, looking at the raw "Traces" it will assist you to understand the data flows involved (the dominoes).
   2. Help you to explore and learn an unfamiliar `re-frame` codebase.
      When I click on this "X" button, it shows me what event is `dispatch`-ed and in what namespace the associated event handler is registered.
 And, "oh look, that's interesting - four subscriptions recalculated".
 Etc.
   3. Help you with debugging.
-You see an x-Ray of your app's functioning.
+You see an x-ray of your app's functioning.
      In particular, it will assist you to write and debug event handlers, which is useful because they hold most of the logic in your `re-frame` apps.
   4. Helps you to find performance problems and/or detect where there is unnecessary computation occurring.

 > This list is aspirational. `re-frame-trace` remains a WIP.
 We're getting there.